JUMP TO

 Once we’ll be done roasting, I’ll share with you a few delicious ways to “upgrade” these roasted vegetables, transforming them into a totally different meal.

-Here’s the list of ingredients for this recipe:
+Here’s the list of ingredients for our roasted veggies adventure:

 - Potatoes